ncp38/cs142-f23-inclass/src/lab7/questions.md

 mindful of.

 Open up the above webpage (or a similar webpage you were able to find).
-Observe in the top-left corner of the screen (directly above Class String)- the include file location is written here.
+Observe in the top-left corner of the screen (directly above the words "Class String")- the include file location is written here.
 This is what you'd need if you wanted to include this class in your own code.
 The API can be a very useful resource if you ever need to look up any information about an in-built Java class.